livekit/livekit/README.md

 Use our deploy config generator to set up a single node deployment with automatic TLS termination and built-in TURN.

-It includes a cloud-init script that's supported by most cloud environments.
+It includes a cloud-init/setup script that's supported by most cloud environments.

 ```shell
 docker run --rm -it -v$PWD:/output livekit/generate